 “Our results are quite surprising.
-Our data show that binge-drinkers need to work harder to feel empathy for other people in pain.
+Our data show that binge drinkers need to work harder to feel empathy for other people in pain.
 They need to use more resources in terms of higher brain activity than non-binge drinkers.
-What this means in everyday life is that people who binge-drink might struggle to perceive the pain of others as easily as non-binge drinkers do.
-It’s not that binge drinkers feel less empathy – it’s just that they have to put more brain resource into being able to do so.
+What this means in everyday life is that people who binge drink might struggle to perceive the pain of others as easily as non-binge drinkers do.
+It’s not that binge drinkers feel less empathy – it’s just that they have to put more brain resources into being able to do so.
 However, under certain circumstances when resources become limited, binge drinkers may struggle to engage in an empathic response to others.”

 Bring drinking is defined as consuming more than 60 g of pure alcohol – (equivalent to about three-quarters of one bottle of wine, or 2½ pints of lager) on at least one occasion in the past 30 days.
 About 30% of all adults (over 15 years of age) who drink alcohol in UK and France meet this criterion.

 Reference: “Differential brain responses for perception of pain during empathic response in binge drinkers compared to non-binge drinkers” by Charlotte L. Rae, Fabien Gierski, Kathleen W. Smith, Kyriaki Nikolaou, Amy Davies, Hugo D. Critchley, Mickaël Naassil and Theodora Duka, 22 December 2020, Neuroimage: Clinical.